 Breastfeeding Doesn’t Cause Sagging in Augmentation Patients

-New study finds that breastfeeding does not worsen or cause breasts to sag in women with breast implants
+Study finds that breastfeeding does not worsen or cause breasts to sag in women with breast implants

-Women are often concerned about the effect that breastfeeding could have on the appearance of their breasts, especially after they have invested in breast augmentation.
+Women are often concerned about the effect that breastfeeding could have on the appearance of their breasts, especially after they have invested in Breast Augmentation.
 A new study reported by the American Society of Plastic Surgeons (ASPS) found that sagging is not caused by breastfeeding and that women with breast implants are not at an increased risk of sagging breasts.

 “Breast sagging, often experienced after childbirth, results from changes brought about by the pregnancy itself, not breastfeeding,” said Norma Cruz, M.D., ASPS member surgeon and study author.
 “Breastfeeding does not appear to further cause breasts to sag in women who’ve had breast augmentation.”

-The study evaluated the changes in breast measurements resulting from pregnancy in women who had breast augmentation and breastfed (57 patients) and those who did not breastfeed (62 patients).
+The study evaluated the changes in breast measurements resulting from pregnancy in women who had Breast Augmentation and breastfed (57 patients) and those who did not breastfeed (62 patients).
 Measurements were taken before pregnancy and 1 year after pregnancy or 1 year after completing breastfeeding.

 Breast changes attributed to pregnancy rather than breastfeeding